mdn/content/files/en-us/web/javascript/reference/global_objects/string/index.md

 ## Description

 Strings are useful for holding data that can be represented in text form.
-Some of the most-used operations on strings are to check their {{jsxref("String.length", "length")}}, to build and concatenate them using the [+ and += string operators](/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#string_operators), checking for the existence or location of substrings with the
+Some of the most-used operations on strings are to check their {{jsxref("String/length", "length")}}, to build and concatenate them using the [+ and += string operators](/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#string_operators), checking for the existence or location of substrings with the